-We open on Sunday, September 11 with A Parris Sunday featuring Newton’s native Rebecca Parris.
-Boston’s First Lady of Jazz.
-She will be accompanied by her regulars: Brad Hatfield, piano, Peter Kontrimas, bass, and Jim Lattini, drums.
-Next up on Sunday, November 20 is pianist Laszlo Gardony, who JazzTimes called “one of contemporary music’s original voices”, with an all-star Berklee quintet, Bill Pierce, saxophone, John Lockwood, bass, Yoron Israel, drums, and introducing special guest, Marco Pignataro, saxophone. celebrating Gardony’s latest CD release “In Real Time”.
+We open on Sunday, September 11, with “A Parris Afternoon” featuring Newton’s native Rebecca Parris, Boston’s First Lady of Jazz.
+She will be accompanied by Chris Taylor, piano, Peter Kontrimas, bass, and Jim Lattini, drums.
+Next up on Sunday, November 20 is pianist Laszlo Gardony, who JazzTimes called “one of contemporary music’s original voices”, with an all-star Berklee quintet comprised of Bill Pierce, saxophone, John Lockwood, bass, Yoron Israel, drums, and introducing special guest, saxophonist Marco Pignataro, as it celebrates Gardony’s latest CD release “In Real Time”.

 This program is sponsored in part by the Massachusetts Cultural Council as administered by the Newton Cultural Council.